 And forget about advanced degrees.

 I don’t have a single friend who is a physician who didn’t take out student loans, and usually in the six figure range.
-While $150K in student loans makes my skin itch, my friends who have become surgeons or emergency room physicians can reasonably pay that off.
-In fact, if they get aggressive, they can probably pay them off in just a year or two. (“Aggressive” means that they keep living like they are broke students until they pay off those loans completely.)
+While $200K in student loans makes my skin itch, my friends who have become surgeons or emergency room physicians can reasonably pay that off.
+In fact, if they get aggressive, they can probably pay them off in just a year or two. (“Aggressive” means that they keep living like they are broke medical students until they pay off those loans completely.)

 But what about the social workers, therapists, teachers, etc. who also have $150K in student loans — for their BA and maybe their MA — but will earn nowhere near what a surgeon earns?
 How are they going to pay off those loans?

 And of course, that’s assuming they can find a job.
-The first student loan repayment is due six months after school ends, so if this social worker/therapist/teacher hasn’t found a job in that timeframe, the “investment” in their future suddenly becomes a albatross around their neck.
+The first student loan repayment is due six months after school ends, so if this social worker/therapist/teacher hasn’t found a job in that timeframe, the “investment” in their future suddenly becomes an albatross around their neck.

 For the typical frum family with several children in yeshiva / dayschool, the question of student loans takes on added weight.
 Given the tuition costs of primary and secondary education, most families aren’t able to afford to simultaneously save for their children’s higher education.

 To get a four-year degree, these children often decide to take out six figure loans (and possibly more for advanced degrees), which typically starts coming due right around the time they are getting married and having children.
 Before they know it, their own children are in school, and they are facing the double-edged sword of tuition bills and student loan repayments.